moyeen15/manjaro/Package Manager.md

 	makepkg -si

-After installation you can just search and install any applications yay <Search Term>
+After installation you can just search and install any applications using:

+	yay <Search Term>